-Finding 2018-001 - Lack of County-Wide Controls (Repeat Finding 2011-001, 2012-001, 2013-001, 2014-001, 2015-001, 2016-001, 2017-001)
+Finding 2020-001 - Lack of County-Wide Internal Controls (Repeat Finding 2011-001, 2012-001, 2013-001, 2014-001, 2015-001, 2016-001, 2017-001, 2018-001, 2019-001)

-Condition: Through the process of gaining an understanding of the County's internal control structure, it was noted that county-wide controls regarding Risk Assessment and Monitoring have not been designed.
+Condition: Through the process of gaining an understanding of the County's internal control structure, it was noted that county-wide internal controls regarding Risk Assessment and Monitoring have not been designed and implemented.

-Cause of Condition: Policies and procedures have not been designed and implemented to address countywide controls.
+Cause of Condition: Policies and procedures have not been designed and implemented to address the risks of the County.

-Effect of Condition: Without an adequate system of county-wide controls, there is greater risk of a breakdown in control activities which could result in unrecorded transactions, undetected errors, or misappropriation of funds.
+Effect of Condition Without an adequate system of county-wide controls, there is greater risk of a breakdown in control activities which could result in unrecorded transactions, undetected errors, or misappropriation of funds.

-Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends that the County design and implement a system of county-wide procedures to identify and address risks related to financial reporting and to ensure that information is communicated effectively.
-OSAI also recommends that the County design and implement monitoring procedures to assess the quality of performance over time.
+Recommendation: The Oklahoma State Auditor & Inspector's Office (OSAI) recommends that the County design and implement policies and procedures to document their internal control framework.
+This documentation should outline the importance of internal controls, the risk that the County has identified, the control activities established to address the risk, the steps taken to properly communicate pertinent information in a timely manner and the methodology to monitor the quality of performance over time.
 These procedures should be written policies and procedures and could be included in the County's policies and procedures handbook.